Multi-wavelength observations of substructures in solar flare ribbons: Riblet Classifications

+Thus, a riblet may have a nonzero $a$ numerically yet be classified as linear if its acceleration is statistically indistinguishable from zero within $1\sigma$.

+Next, when we establish a linear riblet we fit the riblet boundary with a first-order polynomial to determine the speed (Figure \ref{fig:linear}c).
+In the example in Figure \ref{fig:linear}, the speed determined by a first-order polynomial fit is 18.04 km/s.

-In the non-linear riblet example (Figure \ref{fig:nonlinear}), we utilized a second-order polynomial fit to account for the acceleration observed in riblets exhibiting variable velocity during their progression.
-The fit provides us with an initial velocity of 69.43 km/s and acceleration of -0.70 km/s$^{2}$.
-To get an estimate of the average velocity of the riblet during the course of the evolution, we also implement a linear fit, which provides us with an average velocity of 39.41 km/s.
-This linear fitting approach was applied to the non-linear example because we wanted to be able to compare the linear and non-linear examples with the same fit functions in order to confidently demonstrate that the non-linear example is indeed overall evolving faster than the linear example.
+In the non-linear riblet example (Figure \ref{fig:nonlinear}),the fit provides us with an initial speed of 69.43 km/s and acceleration of -0.70 km/s$^{2}$($Z=\frac{|a|}{\sigma_a}=\frac{0.70}{0.36}=1.94>1$, hence non-linear).
+To get an estimate of the average speed of the riblet during the course of the evolution, we also implement a linear fit, which provides us with an average speed of 39.41 km/s.
+This linear fitting approach was applied to the non-linear example in order to draw a fair comparison between the linear and non-linear examples.